yushi1007/ruby-oo-relationships-practice-boating-school-exercise/README.md

 * `Instructor.all` should return all instructors
 * `Instructor#pass_student` should take in a student instance and test name.
 If there is a `BoatingTest` whose name and student match the values passed in, this method should update the status of that BoatingTest to 'passed'.
 If there is no matching test, this method should create a test with the student, that boat test name, and the status 'passed'.
 Either way, it should return the `BoatingTest` instance.
 * `Instructor#fail_student` should take in a student instance and test name.
 Like `#pass_student`, it should try to find a matching `BoatingTest` and update its status to 'failed'.
 If it cannot find an existing `BoatingTest`, it should create one with the name, the matching student, and the status 'failed'.
+* `Instructor#all_students` should return an array of students who took a boating test with this specific instructor.
+* `Instructor#passed_students` should rerutn an array of students who passed a boating test with this specific instructor.

+**NOTE**: Test status has three options only ("passed", "failed" and "pending")

 Run `ruby tools/console.rb` in console to try out your code.
 You can add seed data to this file to have some sample objects to try out.